woywoy123/AnalysisG/docs/source/studies/truth-matching-mc16/topmatching/figure2e.rst

+.. _figure_2e:

 Figure.2.e
 ----------

-Figures depicting the top-quark invariant mass reconstruction from **jets and matched detector leptons**.
+Density distributions of the invariant mass for detector based **jets and leptons** being matched to mutual tops.
-For leptonically decaying tops, only the **truth neutrinos** were used.
+For leptonically decaying tops, the respective **neutrino was sourced from the children**.
-The overall distributions are partitioned into the hadronic and leptonic decay modes of the tops.
+All distributions are normalized to unity.

 Mass Point: 400 GeV
 ^^^^^^^^^^^^^^^^^^^